iopipe/iopipe-java/PROFILER.md

 times a method has actually executed in a thread.
 The self time reflects the time the sampler has seen the method.

-# Statistics Data Meanings
+# Statistics Data

+When the profiler is enabled, snapshots of the statistics of the virtual machine are obtained and stored in the profiler information.
+It is stored in comma separated values and may be read by a spreadsheet or other utilities.

-This section documents the meanings of the statistics data.
+The following sections document the meanings of the statistics data.

 ## Timing